Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 What is Amazon Redshift architecture?

-Amazon Redshift architecture is a distributed cloud data warehouse design that uses clusters, leader nodes, and compute nodes to process large analytics workloads efficiently.
+Amazon Redshift architecture is a distributed cloud data warehouse system.
+It uses clusters, leader nodes, and compute nodes to process large datasets efficiently.

-Massively parallel processing divides large queries into smaller tasks that run simultaneously across multiple compute nodes.
-This parallel execution significantly improves query performance.
+Massively parallel processing divides queries into smaller tasks.
+These tasks run simultaneously across multiple nodes, improving performance.

 What is the role of the leader node?

-The leader node coordinates communication between clients and compute nodes.
-It parses SQL queries, creates execution plans, and distributes tasks across compute nodes.
+The leader node manages communication between users and compute nodes.
+It parses queries and distributes tasks for execution.

 How is data stored in Redshift?